KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-djangocon-us-2017-talk/README.md

 ### Pull Request Command Line

 When you click on that link, it will open up a set of instructions for how to review and merge the pull request in your local development environment.
 The instructions will be different depending on whether the pull request was submitted from within the shared repository or from a forked repo.

 I will go over that in a minute.

-I will go over that in a minute.